What is rolled up holiday pay?

 If an employee feels they have received incorrect holiday pay, they could bring up a grievance against the business, leading to loss of managements time.

-There are a number of ways in which rolled up holiday pay can be calculated.
+There are a few ways in which rolled up holiday pay can be calculated.
 However, it is the rolled up holiday pay percentage calculation that is used most often.

 What is the rolled up holiday pay percentage?

-Rolled up holiday pay is usually calculated at the rate of 12.07% on top of an employee’s usual hourly rate, on the basis of statutory entitlement to a legal minimum of 5.6 weeks holiday per year.
+Rolled up holiday pay is usually calculated at the rate of 12.07% of an employee's total pay in the pay period, on the basis of statutory entitlement to a legal minimum of 5.6 weeks holiday per year.
 For example:

 52 weeks per year minus 5.6 weeks statutory holiday entitlement = 46.4 working weeks.